epltv1/FutbolX-Media-Server/README.md

 ---

+3. Important Values

+Before installation, know these values.

+🟡 EDIT THIS

+Replace the examples below with your actual values.

+YOUR_SERVER_IP
+YOUR_DOMAIN
+YOUR_STREAM_SOURCE

+For example:

+YOUR_SERVER_IP = 123.123.123.123
+YOUR_DOMAIN = futbol-x.xyz

+You will use these values in several sections.

+---

-3. Fresh VPS Preparation
+4. Fresh VPS Preparation

-SSH into the new VPS.
+First connect to the new VPS.

-Example:
+🟢 COPY & RUN

 ssh root@YOUR_SERVER_IP

+Replace:

+YOUR_SERVER_IP

+with your actual VPS IP.

+---

-Check the operating system:
+Check operating system

+🟢 COPY & RUN

 cat /etc/os-release

+You should see Ubuntu information.

+---

-Check the current user:
+Check current user

+🟢 COPY & RUN

 whoami

+🔴 EXPECTED RESULT

+If you are installing as root:

+root

+---

-Update the server:
+Update the VPS

-apt update
+🟢 COPY & RUN

-apt upgrade -y
+apt update && apt upgrade -y

+This updates installed packages.

+---

-Install basic utilities:
+Install basic utilities

+🟢 COPY & RUN

 apt install -y curl wget unzip zip nano sudo software-properties-common ca-certificates

+---

-Reboot if the VPS requests it:
+Reboot if necessary

+If Ubuntu asks for a reboot, run:

+🟢 COPY & RUN

 reboot

-Reconnect after the reboot:
+Your SSH connection will close.

+Wait a few seconds, then reconnect:

+🟢 COPY & RUN

 ssh root@YOUR_SERVER_IP

 ---

-4. Install Required Software
+5. Install Required Software

-Install the main packages:
+Install the main FutbolX dependencies.

+🟢 COPY & RUN

 apt install -y git python3 python3-pip python3-venv nginx ffmpeg

-Verify Git:

-git --version

-Verify Python:

-python3 --version

-Verify pip:

-pip3 --version

-Verify FFmpeg:

-ffmpeg -version

-Verify Nginx:

-nginx -v

-All of these commands should return version information.
+This installs:

+- Git
+- Python 3
+- pip
+- Python virtual environment
+- Nginx
+- FFmpeg

 ---

-5. Install Git
+6. Verify Git

-If Git was not installed in the previous step:

-apt update
-apt install -y git

-Verify:
+🟢 COPY & RUN

 git --version

+🔴 EXPECTED RESULT

+You should receive a Git version.

+Example:

+git version 2.x.x

 ---

-6. Install Python
+7. Verify Python

-Check Python:
+🟢 COPY & RUN

 python3 --version

+You should receive a Python version.

-Check the virtual environment module:
+Also test the virtual environment module:

+🟢 COPY & RUN

 python3 -m venv --help

-If that works, Python is ready.
+If this works, Python's virtual environment support is installed.

-If the venv module is missing:
+If it does not work:

+🟢 COPY & RUN

 apt install -y python3-venv

 ---

-7. Install FFmpeg
+8. Verify FFmpeg

-FFmpeg is responsible for receiving the media source and creating the HLS stream.
+FFmpeg receives the media source and converts it into HLS.

-Install:

-apt install -y ffmpeg

-Verify:
+🟢 COPY & RUN

 ffmpeg -version

-You can also check the executable location:
+Find the executable:

+🟢 COPY & RUN

 which ffmpeg

-Usually this returns:
+🔴 EXPECTED RESULT

+Usually:

 /usr/bin/ffmpeg

-Test FFmpeg:

-ffmpeg -hide_banner -version

 ---

-8. Install Nginx
+9. Install and Start Nginx

+Nginx serves the HLS files and acts as the public reverse proxy.

 Install:

+🟢 COPY & RUN

 apt install -y nginx

-Enable Nginx:
+Enable automatic startup:

+🟢 COPY & RUN

 systemctl enable nginx

 Start Nginx:

+🟢 COPY & RUN

 systemctl start nginx

-Check status:
+Check:

+🟢 COPY & RUN

 systemctl status nginx